 Revolutionary Thought: Treat Your Customers Like People

 Early in each new year, bloggers and influencers attempted to identify trends that are going to be big as the year unfolds.
-This year, I decided to do a little digging to see what trends people were talking about in the business-to-business marketing space.
+This year, I did a little digging to see what trends people were talking about in the business-to-business marketing space.
 I was most interested, of course, in finding some that seemed relevant for our own business.
 Our company helps clients build their businesses through a smart and efficient print supply chain and the most effective use of promotional products.
 What trends should we be watching to do our jobs even better?

 I found no lack of experts providing opinions.
 Some looked at it from a purely technological standpoint, discussing how things like virtual reality and the IoT were going to revolutionize the B2B sales process.
-Others focused almost exclusively on the digital word and how social media efforts were going to determine success or failure for B2B marketers this year.
+Others focused almost only on the digital word and how social media efforts were going to determine success or failure for B2B marketers this year.

-My Picks – the Trends I Think Will Matter to You
+My Picks—the Trends I Think Will Matter to You

 After going through all of this, I decided to share what I found by creating a list of my own.
 I chose some trends because they represented a common theme on several lists.
 Other trends really struck a chord with me, based on what I have seen in my own experience.